-9 This variable is categorized as 1=MSA of 1 million or more with rail, 2=MSA of 1 million or more and not in 1, 3=MSA less than 1 million, and 4=Not in MSA.
+&lt;sup>10 This variable is categorized as 1=MSA of 1 million or more with rail, 2=MSA of 1 million or more and not in 1, 3=MSA less than 1 million, and 4=Not in MSA.

-10 The census region variable is offered by the Census Bureau and it divides states into four groups: northeast, midwest, south, and west.
+&lt;sup>11 The census region variable is defined by the Census Bureau and it divides states into four groups: northeast, midwest, south, and west.